uzh-rpg/rpg_davis_simulator/README.md

 #### "Where do I find the necessary data?"

-- Full DVS datasets: in the *full_datasets/* folder.
+- Full DVS datasets: in the ``full_datasets`` folder.
-- Blender scenes: in the *scenes/* folder.
+- Blender scenes: in the ``scenes`` folder.

 #### "I want to change the [camera trajectory | camera calibration | scene geometry | textures]"

-You need to change this directly in the Blender scene and then render the dataset again using render_dataset.py to produce a full dataset.
+You need to change this directly in the Blender scene and then render the dataset again using ``render_dataset.py`` to produce a full dataset.
 You will then run the simulator on this new full dataset.

-*Note:* you can provide the camera trajectory to render_dataset.py as a text file (with the argument 'trajectory_path' in the launch file)
+*Note:* you can provide the camera trajectory to ``render_dataset.py`` as a text file (with the argument 'trajectory_path' in the launch file)

 #### "I want to create a new DVS dataset"